IkhyeonJo/AdminLTE-ASP-NET-CORE-MVC/README.md

 Docker, AdminLTE, MariaDB, Session Login, RESTful API, HTTPS etc.

 # IMPORTANT!!
 MUST Set this value [MyLaboratory.Site -> appsettings.json -> DomainName (According to Server Hostname)] & Mail Account & Docker-compose file's comment!!
+# IMPORTANT!!
+If file name is too long, you can short the file name by rename or save the file to C:\ location

 ☞ 프로젝트명 : 스마트 홈 IoT & 가계부